How to Get to Sintra from Lisbon

 The bus: an impractical option

 Despite the proximity between Lisbon and Sintra, the bus service between the two cities is rather poor, which makes it not the best option.
 Firstly, there is only a connection between April and September.
-If you still prefer this way of getting there, you will have to go to the Marquês do Pombal square and look for bus number 35, which is called Sintra Express.
+If you opt for this option, you will have to go to Marquês do Pombal square and look for bus number 35, which is called Sintra Express.

-What it does gain in speed is that it only takes about half an hour to get there.
+What it does gain in speed is that it only takes half an hour to cover the route.
 The stop in Sintra is next to the train station, which means you'll have to take the 434 bus from there to the historic centre or walk for 3 kilometres uphill.

 Getting to Sintra by bus from other locations

-If you have decided to spend the day travelling on your own, you may be interested to know that bus routes 403 and 417(Scotturb company) connect Cascais and Sintra.
+If you have decided to spend the day travelling on your own, you may be interested to know that bus routes 403 and 417(Scotturb) connect Cascais and Sintra.
 Line 418 runs between Estoril and Sintra.

 Getting to Sintra from Lisbon by car: easy until you try to park

-The problem comes when you are entering Sintra.
-Unless it is very early in the morning, you will start to see cars parked everywhere.
-This will give you a clue as to how difficult it is going to be to find a parking space, although during the week in the low season you will have a chance.
-Sintra has several car parks, but with so few spaces that they fill up very quickly each day.
-In case you want to try, here are a couple of addresses:
+- Disadvantage: The problem comes when you are entering Sintra.
+Unless it's very early in the morning, you'll start to see cars parked everywhere, which gives you a clue as to how difficult it is to find parking, although on weekdays in the low season you'll have a chance.
+Sintra has several car parks, although with so few spaces that they fill up very early in the day.
+The main ones are located at Av.
+Movimento das Forças Armadas 4 and Av.
+Dr. Álvaro de Vasconcelos 13.

 To avoid these inconveniences, some people prefer to hire a taxi to get to Sintra.
 Obviously, this eliminates the parking problem, but the round-trip fare will easily exceed €75.